 Good readers know about knowing how to learn and comprehend.
 Learning how to learn is called Metacognition or “thinking about thinking.”
 Good readers read with a purpose, are actively engaged in reading and understand an author’s purpose in communication.

 Students who are good readers know to use their resources when they do have a problem comprehending the text they are reading.

-Some students have problems, their language development or processing abilities.
+Many students have problems with their language development or processing abilities.
 Often this is due to poor vocabulary development.
 Poor vocabulary development can be due to a variety of problems.
 One problem is that the student has not been exposed to enough vocabulary in their school setting.
-Two, a student may not know how to study and remember the vocabulary they need to, to be successful in school.
+Also, a student may not know how to study and remember the vocabulary they need, to be successful in school.